anycable/twilio-ai-demo/README.md

 This application demonstrates how to use [AnyCable](https://anycable.io) to interact with voice calls via Twilio Streams and OpenAI Realtime API.

+> [!TIP]
+> Read the blog post to learn more about how AnyCable helps to bring phone calls and AI together: [Hey, AnyCable speaking!
+Needing help with a Twilio-OpenAI connection?](https://evilmartians.com/chronicles/anycable-speaking-needing-help-with-a-twilio-openai-connection).

 The app consists of two parts:

 - A Ruby on Rails application that provides a web UI to ToDo items.